prophile/srobo-roles/judge.md

 =====

-The judging position involves the responsibility for ruling on matters involving the game and the rules, and managing the matches.
+The judging position involves the responsibility for ruling on matters involving the game and the rules, managing the matches, and providing commentary.

 Responsibilities
 ----------------